52nd EMWA Conference - NovVirtual

 Content

-· Define ‘readability’ and consider what influences readability
+In this workshop, we will:· Define ‘readability’ and consider what influences readability

 · Consider the importance of readability, particularly of biomedical research articles